TheThingKnownAsKit/nerts/README.md

 ## Installing and Running

+> **Note:** Node.js and Node Package Manager (npm) are required to run this application locally.
+Make sure you have them installed before proceeding.

 1. Clone this repo to somewhere accessible on your machine.
 2. Run `npm run install-all` in the top-level directory to install all dependencies.
 3. Run one of the initialization scripts to start the game